A Lesson to Learn: Kala Pharmaceuticals Inc. (KALA)

-Kala Pharmaceuticals Inc. (NASDAQ:KALA) went down by -7.92% from its latest closing price compared to the recent 1-year high of $11.41.
-The company’s stock price has collected -17.22% of loss in the last five trading sessions.
-Barron’s reported on 03/20/20 that 13D Filings
+Kala Pharmaceuticals Inc. (NASDAQ:KALA) changed by 0.00% from its latest closing price compared to the recent 1-year high of $11.41.
+The company’s stock price has collected -14.92% of loss in the last five trading sessions.
+Press Release reported on 06/18/21 that Kala Pharmaceuticals Reports Inducement Grant Under NASDAQ Listing Rule 5635(c)(4)

 >> 7 Top Picks for the Post-Pandemic Economy <<